 Projects

 Whereas it is evident that psychotherapy works, it is still not exactly clear how it works nor precisely what works in psychotherapy.
 There is considerable disagreement about the factors responsible for eliciting psychotherapeutic change.
 This refers to the mixed results of comparative psychotherapy research: On one hand, comparisons of different psychotherapy approaches revealed only minor effect-size differences.
 Meta-analyses showed an average effect-size difference of about 0.2 between different forms of psychotherapy.
 This finding has been labelled the “Dodo bird verdict” or "equivalence paradox".
-On the other hand, however, it has been repeatedly shown that some psychotherapy approaches are superior to others in the treatment of certain mental disorders and patients with certain interactional characteristics.
+On the other hand, however, it has been repeatedly shown that some psychotherapy approaches are more effective than others in the treatment of certain mental disorders and patients with certain interactional characteristics.
 These inconsistent findings of comparative psychotherapy research led to two rivaling assumptions about the therapeutically active factors in psychotherapy: the specific ingredients assumption and the common factors model.
 The "Taxonomy Project" tries to resolve these inconsistencies.

 In several studies employing expert surveys and analyses of psychotherapeutic sessions in outpatient and day clinics as well as inpatient psychiatric settings the interplay of specific and common psychotherapeutic factors was analyzed.
-The findings indicate that

-1) specific factors can be defined as specific psychotherapeutic techniques and common factors as higher-level psychotherapeutic strategies,
+1. specific factors can be defined as specific psychotherapeutic techniques and common factors as higher-level psychotherapeutic strategies,

-2) specific techniques realize common factors and
+2. specific techniques realize common factors and

-3) specific techniques and common factors are intertwined and synergistically contribute to therapeutic change mediated by patient characteristics such as emotional processing or coping stile.
+3. specific techniques and common factors are intertwined and synergistically contribute to therapeutic change mediated by patient characteristics such as emotional processing or coping stile.

 Over the past 30 years, a large number of meta-analyses summarizing the findings of hundreds of therapy studies provided robust evidence for the efficacy and effectiveness of different psychotherapeutic therapy approaches in the treatment of schizophrenia.